“Knuckling” - Understanding Leg Issues in Doberman Puppies: Carpal Laxity Syndrome

 Symptoms: Puppies with carpal hyperextension might walk on their wrists, and the front legs may appear too straight or bowed backward.

-Causes: It is often caused by overloading the joints due to excessive exercise, rapid growth, or improper diet.
+Contributing Factors: It may be associated with overloading the joints due to excessive exercise, rapid growth, or improper diet.

 Definition: This type involves a decreased extension of the carpal joint, leading to a more pronounced bowing of the front legs.
 This version is less common in dogs but can also occur with Hyperextension.